JamesManningR/portfolio_site/README.md

 Hi!
 Thank you for checking out this repo.
 I built this site to showcase my work, as well as stretch my new skills in vue.

-Here are some key skills used while making this site:
+## Here are some key skills used while making this site:
 * VueJS
 * VueRouter
 * VueX
 * Normalised database structure for minimised database duplication
 * Inline SVGs for more flexibility and scalability
 * No-Library CSS Animations and layouts
-* Uses reusable markdown component to format posts
 * Flexbox and CSS Grid
 * BEM CSS Class notation
 * Axios for Node backend calls